-Hitchin is a small town in Hertfordshire, around 50 km north of London and around 30 minutes by train from Kings Cross station.
-Its pretty centre boasts cobbled streets, independent eateries, a one thousand year old church and a market square that hosts a variety of interesting events.
+Hitchin is a small town in Hertfordshire, around 50 km north of London.
+The pretty town centre boasts cobbled streets, fantastic independent cafes, a one thousand year old church and a market square that hosts a variety of interesting events.

-Visitors enjoy the sights & smells at Hitchin Lavender
+Enjoying the sights & smells at Hitchin Lavender

-With your entrance ticket, you can claim a pair of scissors and a large paper bag, which you can then fill with as much of the stuff as you like.
+With your entrance ticket, you can claim a pair of scissors and a paper bag, which you can then use for cuttings.
 We dutifully snipped away, not really knowing what we were going to do with our freshly collected purple loot, but enjoying it all the same.

 Others were making immediate use of their spoils, fashioning elaborate headdresses and bouquets on the spot.
 Most though, like us, were content with selectively harvesting the best blooms and worrying about what to do with them all later.